gonzalezreal/SimpleNetworking/README.md

      },
  ...
 ```

-If you want to use [Apple's Unified Logging](https://developer.apple.com/documentation/os/logging) for your logs, you might want to try [UnifiedLogHandler](https://github.com/gonzalezreal/UnifiedLogging).

 ## Stubbing network requests
 Stubbing network requests can be useful when you are writing UI or integration tests and don't want to depend on the network being reachable.